Skip to main content

 Refractive Cataract Surgery

-Refractive cataract surgery is a treatment option that goes above and beyond regular cataract surgery.
-Refractive cataract surgery allows patients to experience less dependency on glasses after cataract surgery in Los Angeles.
+Refractive Cataract Surgery is a treatment option that goes above and beyond regular cataract surgery.
+The surgeons at Advanced Vision Care are leading providers in ensuring the best, customized outcome for you.
+We are dedicated to helping you reach your visual goals and our Refractive Cataract Surgery packages allow patients to experience less dependency on glasses and customize their vision to their visual goals after cataract surgery in Los Angeles.

-Advanced Vision Care is a leading provider of this procedure, having successfully carried out this treatment over several years, with highly successful outcomes on scores of patients.
 During your initial consultation, your surgeon will conduct an in-depth examination to determine the exact course of treatment, including which type of lens implant will best suit you.
-With the advancement of science, the type of lens used, multifocal, trifocal, or extended depth of focus, in this procedure is designed to last a lifetime so there is no need to repeat this procedure once it has been done.
+With the advancement of technology, the type of lens used in this procedure is designed to last a lifetime so there is no need to repeat this procedure once it has been done.

 Nearsightedness, farsightedness, and even astigmatism can all be corrected with refractive cataract surgery.
 This improved level of care combines the benefits of standard cataract surgery and the latest scientific innovations to help you attain the best vision possible.
-At Advanced Vision Care, a personalized course of treatment will be drawn up for you, taking into account your lifestyle habits and requirements, all in an effort to select the very best plan of action to help eliminate not only the symptoms of cataracts but also to assist you in attaining the goal of corrective-free vision.
-Contact our specialists for Beverly Hills Cataract Surgery today!
+At Advanced Vision Care, a personalized course of treatment will be drawn up for you, taking into account your lifestyle habits and requirements, all in an effort to select the very best plan of action to help eliminate not only the symptoms of cataracts but also to assist you in attaining your visual goals after surgery.

 Complex Cataract Surgery

-There are certain conditions that make some people not eligible to receive standard cataract surgery.
-Previous injuries or trauma to the eyes, certain medications, corneal swelling, or pre-existing eye conditions, among others, can all lead to a patient not being eligible for standard cataract surgery.
+There are certain conditions that make some people more complex than traditional cataract surgery.
+Previous injuries or trauma to the eyes, certain medications, corneal conditions, and pre-existing eye conditions, among others, can all lead to special considerations needed at the time of cataract surgery.

-The medical team at Advanced Vision Care are renowned for cataract surgery in Los Angeles, with both expertise and long-term experience in dealing with complex cataract cases.
+The surgeons at Advanced Vision Care are renowned for not only traditional, laser, or refractive cataract surgery in Los Angeles, but have both expertise and long-term experience in dealing with complex cataract cases.

-With advanced training and equipment, our facility is a haven for those suffering from unique factors allowing us to provide more complex cataract treatment options.
+With advanced training, experience, and equipment, our facility is a haven for those suffering from unique factors allowing us to provide more complex cataract treatment options.

 Recovering from cataract surgery